-For example, a midsummer * dream will return results that contain the exact phrase, a midsummer night’s dream.
+Tip: The Truncation symbol (*) may also be used between words to match any word.
+For example, a midsummer * dream will return results that contain the phrase, a midsummer night’s dream.

-The wildcard is represented by a question mark ? or a pound sign #.
+Wildcards are represented by a question mark ? or a pound sign #.

-Note: When searching for a title that ends in a question mark, the symbol should be removed from the search in order to ensure results will be returned.
+Tip: When searching for a title that ends in a question mark, the symbol should be removed from the search in order to ensure results will be returned.

 For example, type colo#r to find all citations containing color or colour.